chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     identifier = "automate/deploy_high_availability/supermarket_with_automate_ha.md Supermarket with Automate HA" weight = 75
 +++

-Chef Supermarket is the site for community cookbooks.
+Chef Supermarket is the site for cookbooks.
 It provides a searchable cookbook repository and a friendly web UI.
-This page will discuss the integration of Supermarket with Automate HA setup using On-Premises along with AWS Managed Services, OpenSearch, and PostgreSQL.
+This page will discuss the integration of Supermarket with Automate HA setup.
+The setup will be done using On-Premises along with AWS Managed Services, OpenSearch, and PostgreSQL.
 Before integrating the supermarket, let's see how to register a new Oauth application with OC-ID under Automate.

 ## Register a New Oauth Application with OC-ID

 When you install Chef Automate, it bundles the OC-ID component as an Oauth provider.
 The Oauth provider uses the Chef-Server credentials to log in to another application—for example, Supermarket.
 Follow the steps below to register the applications to use OC-ID as a medium to log in to the respective applications.
 Once you finish the registration, you will be authorized to use the application if the Che-Server login credentials are correct.

 1. Create a file to list down the details of the application you  want to register with OC-ID.
 In the file, mention the **name** and the **redirect_uri** for the file.
 The content of the created file looks like as shown below:

     ```cd
     [ocid.v1.sys.ocid.oauth_application_config]